Microsoft Surface Duo release date, price, details and latest rumors - Mashviral News

 (attach) https://www.youtube.com/watch?v=kU78s9ExFFA (/ attach)

-Interestingly, Microsoft introduced the device a year before its release at the Surface event in October 2019, so it’s a rare case that we actually have some official information before the phone launches.
+Interestingly, Microsoft introduced the device a year before its release at the October 2019 Surface event, so it’s a rare case that we actually have official information before launching the phone.
 But we don’t know much yet, based on speculation and rumors …

 Storage